Granola vs Protein Bars: Which One Is the Best for You?

 Achieving your fitness goals is not always easy.
 There are those days when you may feel sluggish.
 Can snacking on granola or protein bars do the trick?

 The healthiest and most potent ingredient in granola bars is... granola!
 As mentioned earlier, granola is a mixture of oats along with other nuts, fruit, etc. Oats are a rich source of fiber which (according to research) delays fat absorption and prolongs that full feeling.
 In other words, fiber regulates your energy intake making you feel vibrant.

 - Protein Bars and Energy

-Considering the various processes until protein converts into glucose, experts claim that this nutrient shouldn't be consumed solely for this purpose.
+Considering the various processes until we reach the final stage where protein converts into glucose successfully, experts claim that this nutrient shouldn't be consumed solely for energy purposes.
 However, some others argue that this conversion provides a slower but longer-lasting stream of energy than carbs (glucose).

 The Winner?
 Granola Bars

 Even though both snack bars can satisfy your energy needs, granola bars' effects are more direct and straightforward.
 Also, protein bars have other battles to win (muscle building).
 So, the result is dubious.